Tashar02/Tashar02/README.md

 <p>
   <em>
-    Lived 18 years of my life in this beautiful world!
+    It's been 19 years since I came to this beautiful world.
+    “My life is better with every year of living it.” — Rachel Maddow.
   </em>
 </p>